-41. The respondent may lodge and serve a sealed copy of the reply to the application within 21 days of being served with the application.
+41. The respondent may lodge a sealed copy of the reply to the application within 21 days of being served with the application.
 Any reply must include a paginated and indexed bundle of documents, not otherwise included in the initial bundle, and submissions.
 The reply must include a response to the reasons given in the application.

 42. The President will review the application, any reply, the documentation and materials relevant to the application to determine whether he or she is satisfied that there is reasonable cause to suspect that the decision determining the medical assessment was incorrect in a material respect under section 63 of the 1999 Act or section 7.26 of the 2017 Act.

 43. If the President is satisfied that there is reasonable cause to suspect that the medical assessment was incorrect in a material respect, the application will be referred to a review panel and the President will advise the parties of the review panel details.
 The President is not required to provide reasons where he or she decides that the matter can proceed to a review panel assessment.

 44. The matters in dispute before a medical review panel can be limited by an agreement between the parties as to the degree of permanent impairment of an injured person that has resulted from a particular injury, or whether a particular injury was caused by a motor accident, under section 7.25 of the 2017 Act.

 45. The allocation of an application may be deferred for a period of time that the Commission considers appropriate in the following circumstances:

 (a) further information or documentation has been requested;

 (b) there are other claims or issues in dispute or likely to be in dispute which would more conveniently be determined at the same time;